-The Sustainable Development Goals are 17 universal aims that build on the successes of the Millennium Development Goals, while including new areas such as climate change, economic inequality, and innovation.
-The goals are integrated and they represent three areas of sustainable development: economic, social and environmental.
+Developed by the United Nations, the Sustainable Development Goals are seventeen universal aims that build on the successes of the Millennium Development Goals, while including new areas such as climate change, economic inequality, and innovation.
+The goals are integrated and represent three key areas of sustainable development: economic, social and environmental.

-Since being introduced, the goals have gained momentum among the public and all three sectors - business, nonprofits, and government – with many embedding the SDGs at the heart of their social impact strategy.
+Since being introduced, the Goals have gained momentum among the public and all three sectors: business, nonprofits, and government.
+Many are embedding the SDGs at the heart of their social impact strategy.
 The Government of Canada has publicly stated it’s committed to supporting the implementation of the Global Goals, and has aligned its Federal Sustainable Development Strategy with the SDGs.

 According to SDG research released by PriceWaterhouseCoopers 41% of companies plan to embed SDGs into their strategy and the way they do business.
 Many Imagine Canada Caring Companies have also begun to communicate their Corporate Social Responsibility through the lens of the SDGs – Teck Resources, for example, has developed a neat interactive site to highlight its alignment.